-2. How much time will my child spend with the horses while at camp?
+2. How much time will my child spend with the horses while at KB?

-3. Is there a limit to the number of children allowed in each camp?
+3. Is there a limit to the number of children allowed?

-4. What are the rules about coming to see my child while at camp?
+4. What are the rules about coming to see my child while at KB?

-5. Do you take the children on any mini field trips during the camps?
+5. Do you take the children on any mini field trips during clinics?

 At KB Horse camp it is just that: a place where kids can learn about horses by working with the horses.
-They are involved in horse related activities from the time they get out of the bed in the morning till they go to bed in the evening.
+They are involved in horse related activities from the time they arrive until they leave..

-Each child is responsible for his or her own horse while they are at the camp.
-This includes feeding, brushing, washing, and anything else the horse needs while the camper is with the horse.
+Each child is responsible for his or her own horse while at KB.
+This includes feeding, brushing, washing, and anything else the horse needs while the student is with the horse.

 Essential, each child will spend the full day with their horse or involved in a horse related activity.